Atmotube PRO – Monitors the Quality and Safety of the Air You Breathe

 Atmotube PRO detects PM1, PM2.5, and PM10 pollutants, like dust, pollen, soot, and mold, plus a wide range of Volatile Organic Compounds (VOCs).
 All in real-time!

-Atmotube PRO also measures atmospheric pressure, temperature, and humidity, and helps you to stay in the most comfortable and safe environment.
+Atmotube PRO also measures atmospheric pressure, temperature, and humidity and helps you stay in the most comfortable and safe environment.

 One device with Many options

 Unlike other air quality trackers meant only for measuring outdoor or indoor air quality, Atmotube PRO is a perfect fit for both.
 Clip it to your bag or backpack to take with you or leave it on a table at your home or office and get real-time information about the air around you.

 Stylish, lightweight, with long-lasting battery life.
 Atmotube PRO is made to fit a dynamic urban lifestyle and become an everyday smart accessory.

 What are the VOCs?

 Volatile organic compounds (VOCs) are emitted as gases from certain solids or liquids.
 In fact, they may be emitted by a wide array of products, including paints and lacquers, paint strippers, cleaning supplies, household products such as varnishes and wax, cleaning and disinfecting, products, building materials (plywood and particleboard) and furnishings, office equipment such as copiers and printers, glues and adhesives.
 VOCs can cause eye, nose, and throat irritation and headaches, loss of coordination, and nausea.
 They may also cause damage to the liver, kidney, and central nervous system.
 In addition, some are suspected or known to cause cancer.

 What are the PMs?